 First, here’s a little more about me.
 Golf is in my family’s blood.
 My Dad likely could have gone pro when he was younger, but it was a different time back then.
-He loves the game, and still plays as much as he can today – and still kicks my butt every now and again.
+He loves the game, and still plays as much as he can today.
+He still kicks my butt every now and again, too.
 OK, fine, most of the time.
 Living up north, I don’t get nearly as much practice as the old man does.

 Being an admirer and avid participant of the game, I grew up with a love for Augusta National and The Masters tournament.
 Like many, I had dreams of wearing a green jacket some day.